 When a derivative is designated as the hedging instrument in a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of the changes in the fair value of the derivative is recognised in other comprehensive income and presented in the hedging reserve in equity.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.
+Any ineffective portion of changes in the fair value of the derivative is recognised in other since the fair value of the derivative is recognised in the fair value of the

 When the hedged item is a non-financial asset, the amount accumulated in equity is retained in other comprehensive income and reclassified to profit or loss in the same period or periods during which the non-financial item affects profit or loss.
 In other cases as well, the amount accumulated in equity is reclassified to profit or loss in the same period that the hedged item affects profit or loss.
 If the hedge no longer meets the criteria for hedge accounting or the hedging instrument is sold, expires, is terminated or is exercised, or the designation is revoked, then hedge accounting is discontinued prospectively.
-If the forecast transaction is no longer expected to occur, then the balance in equity is reclassified to profit or loss..
+If the forecast transaction is no longer expected to occur, then the balance in equity is reclassified to profit or loss.